Recent lectures

 Funding and selection

-The Knight Fund will defray all costs related to an approved visit.
-This includes travel, meals and accommodations, an honorarium commensurate with the duration of the visit for the Knight Distinguished Visitor, and the costs associated with the events and activities that are approved elements of the visit.
+The Knight Fund will cover all costs related to an approved visit.
+This includes guest lecturer or speaker's fees, travel, meals, and accommodations.
+These costs are commensurate with the duration of the visit for the Knight Distinguished Visitor, and the costs associated with the events and activities that are approved elements of the visit.
 In some circumstances, support for research and administrative assistance may be considered, although normally it is expected that this support will be provided by the nominating unit(s).

 The duration of visits may vary from a few days to several weeks and a feature of the program is the delivery of a public lecture.
 It is customary for the university also to host a dinner in honour of the Knight Distinguished Visitor.